 \subsection{Overall Framework of \modelname}

-Fig.~\ref{networks}(a) presents the top-level architecture of the proposed \modelname, which is a U-shaped framework with a 4-level encoder-decoder design.
+Fig.~\ref{networks}(a) presents the top-level architecture of \modelname, which is a U-shaped framework with a 4-level encoder-decoder design.
 Each level of the encoder and decoder contains LIT blocks consisting of an \attnblock and an \convblock.
 Specifically, given a low-dose and low longitudinal resolution volume, $\mat{I}_\mathrm{LDR} \in \mathbb{R}^{1 \times D \times H \times W}$, where $H\times W$ denotes the transverse image size, and $D$ is the number of slices.
-The encoder of \modelname ﬁrst applies an \convblock block to extract low-level features, $\mat{F}_{0} \in \mathbb{R}^{C \times D \times H \times W}$, where $C$ denotes the number of channels.
+The encoder of \modelname ﬁrst employs an \convblock block to extract low-level features, $\mat{F}_{0} \in \mathbb{R}^{C \times D \times H \times W}$, where $C$ denotes the number of channels.
 Then, $\mat{F}_{0}$ is passed through four LIT blocks.
 Between two adjacent LIT blocks, we use a max-pooling operation to down-sample the feature map.
-Note that since our task needs to perform in-plane denoising and through-plane deblurring simultaneously, the down-sampling only works transversely block by block while the longitudinal depth remains intact, which is different from the one used in vanilla 3DUnet~\cite{cciccek20163d} that down-samples in all three directions.
+Notably, since our task needs to perform in-plane denoising and through-plane deblurring simultaneously, the in-plane down-sampling only works transversely block by block while the longitudinal depth remains intact, which is different from the one used in vanilla 3DUnet~\cite{cciccek20163d} that down-samples in all three directions.
 Finally, the encoder produces the latent feature map, $\mat{F}_\mathrm{L} \in \mathbb{R}^{ 8 C \times D \times\frac{H}{8} \times \frac{W}{8} }$, which serves as the input to the decoder.